Neilblarb/ssh-honeypot/index.md

 ![Geography chart](images/geotouse.png)

-The attacks come mostly from United States and Argentina, making up almost half the total unique IP logged, while china and chile trail behind with a significantly smaller attacks, followed by other countries with attacks below 20 unique IP.
+The attacks come mostly from United States and Argentina, making up almost half the total unique IP logged, while china and Chile trail behind with a significantly smaller attacks, followed by other countries with attacks below 20 unique IP.
 The high volume of attacks from the United States could be because of the high amount of Cloud Infrastructure hosted there.
 Chile and Argentina high count of unique IP suggests that Latin America is being used as proxies for attackers, it could be because of the amount of vulnerable servers and devices present in Latin America, since there is limited cloud infrastructure presence in said country.

 Geographic location of these IPs does not necessarily indicate the attacker's location, since IPs could belong to compromised devices or cloud infrastructure hijacked by attackers elsewhere

 ## On Sessions
 Beyond geographic distribution, The data records of the most commonly usernames are as the graph below